NOTE: All the information in this section is taken from Tourist Ministry sources and is presumed to be correct and up-to-date.

-Visitors are entitled to remain in Israel up to three months from the date of their arrival, in accordance with the conditions of the visa issued to them.
+Visitors are entitled to remain in Israel up to three months from the date of their arrival (if arriving on a B2 Tourist visa).
 Visitors intending to work in Israel must submit a request to the Ministry of the Interior for a special visa (a B1 visa, which is granted in accordance with Ministry of Interior guidelines).

 Important note for tourists continuing from Israel on to Arab countries (except Egypt and Jordan; this article is a must-read): It is recommended that you request that an Israeli stamp does not appear on your passport.
 You must notify the clerk of your request before your documents are stamped.
 The granting of such requests is at the discretion of the authorities.

 Citizens of the following countries will be issued tourist visas free of charge at every port or entrance terminal to Israel (this PDF is updated with the latest visa eligibility):